w3c/wot/scripting/open-issues.md

 - WoT WG scripting deliverables: scripting cases, API specification, etc.
 - ways to contribute, editors, workflows
 - ways to integrate with WoT IG reports, e.g. the [WoT Best Practices](http://w3c.github.io/wot/current-practices/wot-practices.html#scripting-api) document.
+- interplay of WG and IG regarding scripting API

 ## Issues on language bindings

 ### Specifying multiple language bindings in the Scripting API specification
 - Whether/how to use WebIDL (generic)
 - Whether/how to use TypeScript (better for JavaScript)
+- Define deliverable and hirarchy (e.g. JavaScript resp.
+TypeScript def as master and derived an agnostic IDL spec for other languages)
+- If abstract IDLs like Franca could be an option for non-js portation

 ## Issues on JavaScript API specification
 ### Asynchronous programming guidelines